Gully v. Kunzman

 This sequence of events raises serious questions about the propriety of the State’s plans to reprosecute the Gullys when considered against the backdrop of evolving Supreme Court doctrine concerning the constitutionality of the death penalty and the series of changes in Kentucky law prompted thereby.

-The murder and armed robbery statutes the Gullys are charged with violating provide simply that the offenses described are punishable, Inter alia, "by death."
-When the crimes were committed in December 1974, however, death was not available as a punishment for these offenses, because the Kentucky Supreme Court had determined in 19732 that the procedure for imposing the death penalty in Kentucky was inconsistent with the United States Supreme Court's opinion in Furman v.
+The murder and armed robbery statutes the Gullys are charged with violating provide simply that the offenses described are punishable, inter alia, “by death.”
+When the crimes were committed in December 1974, however, death was not available as a punishment for these offenses, because the Kentucky Supreme Court had determined in 19732 that the procedure for imposing the death penalty m Kentucky was inconsistent with the United States Supreme Court’s opinion in Furman v.
 Georgia,3 and the state legislature had yet to make any change in the law.

 By the time the Gullys were first tried in February 1976, the legislature had acted.
-On January 1, 1975, Kentucky got a new comprehensive penal code, and, among its provisions was a so-called "mandatory" death penalty statute.4 Under that statute, a death sentence automatically followed conviction for certain crimes tried as "capital" offenses at the election of the prosecution.
-The new penal code limits its application to offenses committed after 1974.5 The prosecution did not seek to use the mandatory death penalty statute in the Gullys' first trial, and, as we have already noted, they were sentenced to life imprisonment.
+On January 1, 1975, Kentucky got a new comprehensive penal code, and, among its provisions was a so-called “mandatory” death penalty statute.4 Under that statute, a death sentence automatically followed conviction for certain crimes — tried as “capital” offenses at the election of the prosecution.
+The new penal code limits its application to offenses committed after 1974.5 The prosecution did not seek to use the mandatory death penalty statute in the Gullys’ first trial, and, as we have already noted, they were sentenced to life imprisonment.

-In July 1976, the United States Supreme Court ruled unconstitutional mandatory death penalty statutes of the sort contained in the new Kentucky Penal Code.6 By amendment to the new criminal code, the Kentucky legislature, in response, changed the law again, this time enacting a so-called "controlled discretion" death penalty statute.7 Under this law, the sentencing authority is Required to consider the death penalty as one of a range of sentencing options for defendants convicted of crimes designated elsewhere in the code as "capital" offenses.
-The sentencing decision is made after the trial on the issue of criminal liability at a second "bifurcated" hearing at which the sentencing authority must take evidence concerning the presence or absence of any of a number of mitigating and aggravating factors listed in the statute as well as any other circumstances in mitigation or aggravation of the offense.
-The sentencing authority may not impose the death penalty except upon a finding, "beyond a reasonable doubt," of at least one of the statutorily prescribed aggravating factors.
+In July 1976, the United States Supreme Court ruled unconstitutional mandatory death penalty statutes of the sort contained in the new Kentucky Penal Code.6 By amendment to the new criminal code, the Kentucky legislature, in response, changed the law again, this time enacting a so-called “controlled discretion” death penalty statute.7 Under this law, the sentencing authority is required to consider the death penalty as one of a range of sentencing options for defendants convicted of crimes designated elsewhere in the code as “capital” offenses.
+The sentencing decision is made after the trial on the issue of criminal liability at a second “bifurcated” hearing at which the sentencing authority must take evidence concerning the presence or absence of any of a number of mitigating and aggravating factors listed in the statute as well as any other circumstances in mitigation or aggravation of the offense.
+The [286] sentencing authority may not impose the death penalty except upon a finding, “beyond a reasonable doubt,” of at least one of the statutorily prescribed aggravating factors.
 Under no circumstances is a death sentence required.

 After the convictions obtained at the first trial were reversed on appeal, the State made immediate plans to retry the Gullys for the same crimes.
 Despite the express provision of the new code limiting its application to crimes committed after 1974, and despite the fact that the amended death penalty provision was not adopted until 1976, and in contrast to State’s conduct of the first trial, when it did not seek to use the mandatory death penalty statute then on the books, the State this time sought from the trial court a ruling that the sentencing procedures of the new penal code, including the new “controlled discretion” death penalty law, were applicable to the pending prosecution.
 The trial court obliged, and it is this ruling that the Gullys have challenged in their habeas corpus petition.

-Petitioners raise several objections to the trial court's ruling, any one of which, they claim, is sufficient to bar their retrial under the new death penalty statute.
+Petitioners raise several objections to the trial court’s ruling, any one of which, they claim, is sufficient to bar their retrial under the new death penalty statute.
 They argue that application of the new statute to them will deny them due process and violate the constitutional prohibition against ex post facto laws because, at the time they allegedly committed the crimes, the death penalty could not be imposed in Kentucky and they, therefore, could not have been on notice that their criminal acts were punishable by death.
 Alternatively, they contend that the State decided to use the new death penalty statute at their retrial in order to punish them for having prosecuted a successful appeal of their earlier convictions and life sentences and that such a vindictively motivated prosecution will deny them due process.
+They further charge that application of the new death penalty statute to them will deny them equal protection of the laws.

 Free access — add to your briefcase to read the full text and ask questions with AI